Empowering Global Collaboration for a Sustainable, Decarbonized Building Industry Future

 Professor Vivian W. Y. Tam is a world-leading researcher in the field of construction engineering and management.
 Her findings have found applications and impact for tackling climate-change issues for green buildings and recycled concrete.
 She is currently the Director of Centre for Infrastructure Engineering, Associate Dean (Research and HDR), Associate Dean (International) and Discipline Leader (Construction Management) at School of Engineering, Design and Built Environment, Western Sydney University, Australia.
 She was nominated to the College of Expert, Australian Research Council, Australian Government in 2018-2021.
 She is currently the Editor-in-Chief of International Journal of Construction Management and Senior Editor of Construction and Building Materials.
 She has published over 330 referred journal articles.
 Her work has been recognised by peers nationally and internationally, which has been exemplified by seven Australian Research Council projects and over 24,000 citations with a h-index of 81.
 Vivian is also named as 100,000 Top-Scientists (Top 2% Scientists) in the World for since 2017.
 Vivian is also nominated as a Runner Up, Scopus Researcher of the Year Award 2019, Excellence in Research Impacting a Sustainable Future, Scopus, and her team has won the Gold Award, 2021 Urban Innovation and Entrepreneurship Competition, Guangzhou International Sister-City Universities (GISU).

-Prof Thomas Lützkendorf was, until recently, the Chair of Sustainable Management of Housing and Real Estate in Karlsruhe Institute of Technology in Germany.
-As chairman of the German Institute for Standardization (DIN), he coordinates German contributions to European and international standardization (CEN and ISO, respectively) in the area of sustainable building.
+Professor Thomas Lützkendorf was, until recently, the Chair of Sustainable Management of Housing and Real Estate in Karlsruhe Institute of Technology (KIT) in Germany.
+As chairman of the Mirror Committee “Sustainability of Construction works” at the German Institute for Standardization (DIN), he coordinates German contributions to European and international standardization (CEN and ISO, respectively) in the area of sustainable building.
 He is a founding member of the international Initiative for a Sustainable Built Environment (iiSBE) and was one of the leaders in Germany in the development and testing of sustainability assessment systems for buildings (BNB, DGNB, NaWoh).
-He has been a leading contributor to IEA EBC Annexes and is currently one of the leaders of Annex 89 (Ways to Implement Net-zero Whole Life Carbon Buildings).
-In being awarded the Officer’s Cross of the Order of Merit at the Thuringian State Chancellery, the State Minister-President mentioned his work relating to national and international standardization, active contributions to various advisory councils, government initiatives and the international SBE conference series as important contributions to sustainable development
+He has been a leading contributor to IEA EBC Annexes and is currently one of the leaders of Annex 89 (Ways to Implement Net-zero Whole